tercasaskova311/ml-project-intro/README.md

 # Image Retrieval with Deep Learning

-This repository contains our solution to the **Image Retrieval Competition** held in the *Intro to Machine Learning* course at the University of Trento (2025 edition).
+This repository contains our solution to the **Image Retrieval Competition** held in the *Intro to Machine Learning* course at the University of Trento.
 The objective was to develop a pipeline that retrieves the **Top-k most semantically similar gallery images** for each query image.

 We implemented and evaluated multiple deep learning models, including CLIP, DINOv2, EfficientNet, ResNet, and GoogLeNet, exploring different pooling strategies (GeM vs GAP) and fine-tuning settings.